“Head Start delivers the goods for America’s poorest children and their families.”

 White Plains Locations:

-Enrollment for the 2013-2014 school year is now open!
+Contact us about enrollment!
 Applicants must show proof of being a resident of the White Plains school district (utility bill, phone bill) and a birth certificate.
 Applicants must meet federal income eligibility requirements.

 Director of Early Childhood Education Programs